best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 ### Use good filename conventions

-Much like names of elements in your code, good filenames inform you of the purpose of a file.
+Much like the names of elements in your code, good filenames inform you of the purpose of a file.
 Within a project, you should follow a standard file naming convention.
 Good naming practices improve your ability to locate and identify the contents of files.